wp-plugins/quick-reply-template/readme.txt

 6) Set your desired template.

 7) When you click reply in the admin comments page, your reply template will be automatically inserted.

+== Frequently Asked Questions ==

+= How can I link to the original comment? =

+The %ID% tag contains the comment id of the original comment.
+You can use this to link to the original.
+For example:

+<a href="#comment-%ID%">%NAME%</a>